 Strength Indicators Need Indicators Uses effective assessment and training methods.
 Challenges how the organization operates, especially those processes only done in a certain manner, "because they have always been done that way."
 Discards techniques or procedures that have outlived their purpose.
 Regularly expresses the value of seeking counsel and expert advice.
 Encourages leaders and their subordinates to reach their full potential.
 Motivates and stimulates innovative and critical thinking in others.
 Seeks new approaches to problems.
 Requires that others follow the rules, allowing no room for deviation or innovations.
 Holds on to techniques or procedures, regardless of their utility, efficiency, or effectiveness.
 Fails to seek advice or counsel when facing a new or complex task.
-Underlying Causes Feels that rules and procedures were put in place to follow, no matter what the outcome.
+Underlying Causes Feels that rules and procedures were put in place to follow, no matter what the outcome rate prace to renow, no matter what the outcome.